Mary Ann Hoag

 - Anyone who has been rotated out of a garden plot can request to be reassigned to a new plot the next January.

-- Only the Garden Committee chairs or their designee can assign a plot.
+- Only the Garden Committee chair or his/her designee can assign a plot.
 Plots are not transferable from member to member.

 - However, members may invite other members to co-garden their spot, but the term of plot use is set from the date of original assignment.

-- ·At their discretion, the Garden Committee Chairs may reassign or not renew a request for a garden plot if the person assigned the plot fails to actively plant or maintain the plot.
+- ·At their discretion, the Garden Committee Chair may reassign or not renew a request for a garden plot if the person assigned the plot fails to actively plant or maintain the plot.

 PREREQUISITES FOR A GARDEN PLOT